 Mortgage broking aggregators generate revenue through charging fees and/or taking a cut of the commission paid when brokers write a loan.
 In return, broker aggregators provide access to lenders and process commissions to ensure their brokers are paid on time and in full; but great aggregators do so much more.

 Every lender has different accreditation requirements.
-That means that brokers must either approach banks and non-bank lenders one-by-one and submit similar (but not identical) stacks of paperwork for the privilege of offering the lender’s loans, or work with a reputable mortgage broking aggregator who already has the relationships and deals in place.
+That means that brokers must either approach banks and non-bank lenders one-by-one and submit stacks of paperwork for the privilege of offering the lender’s loans, or work with a reputable mortgage broking aggregator who already has the relationships and deals in place.
 There are also lender volume requirements and other considerations to take into account if you are trying to work direct with lenders in order to bypass needing a mortgage aggregator.

-The best mortgage broker aggregators consider all these things and help you as both a mortgage broker and a business to get up and running as soon as possible.
+The best mortgage broker aggregators consider all these things and help you as both a mortgage broker and a business to get up and running.
 Picking the right one will save you both time and money so make sure you choose carefully and consider not only the fees an aggregator may charge, but also the services and support they are willing to provide.
+It’s important to understand, the total value that an aggregator can bring to your business may be dependant on your unique situation, or the kinds of support services you are looking for to compliment your mortgage broker business.
+The best mortgage broker aggregator for another firm, may not be the best one for you.

 If you’re on your way to becoming a mortgage broker some form of training is a requirement.
-ASIC requires mortgage brokers who are seeking an Australian Credit License to have “at least two years of relevant problem-free experience”.
+ASIC requires mortgage brokers who are seeking an Australian Credit License to have at least two years of relevant problem-free experience.
 Similarly, the MFAA requires members to have two years of experience in mortgage or finance broking, or else prospective members must undertake training under a MFAA mentor.
 As a result, new mortgage brokers have to work as credit representatives of credit license holders in the first two years of their career before joining the MFAA or getting a credit license of their own.

 This is where broker aggregators come in handy.
 Recognising that new mortgage brokers need mentorship when they join the industry, the best aggregators provide training and mentorship, along with business development must-haves including leads, lenders, industry software, marketing, and compliance support.
 Some aggregators go even further, investing heavily in the professional development of their brokers through platforms, seminars, webinars, and networking events across Australia.
-MBW for example, work with many of the leading aggregators and mortgage broker tools in Australia to compliment their systems by integrating them directly with our websites.
-For more information on the mortgage broker software we offer visit our services page or get in touch to speak to an expert.

 Before you decide on your mortgage broking aggregator, consider these attributes to find the best mortgage aggregator for your business: